NielsenSalesEngineering/Demo/Demo/README.md

     }];

+### Observing Play and Pause Events

-### Watch for rate changes to handle pauses in playback.
-A rate of 0 is paused.
+Watch the playback rate for changes to handle pauses.
+A rate of 0 is paused 1 is normal playback.

     if ([path isEqualToString:@"rate"]) {
         if ([self.avPlayerViewcontroller.player rate]) {